English

 - Published articles and media presence

-- Visited ministers, the parliament’s Committees and other state institutions
+- Visited treatment institutions, the parliament’s Committees and other state institutions

 - Demanded reform of the education of Addiction Councilors